 The Jewish community of Porto moved in a circle since the beginning, all the way until the late fifteenth century.

-There are some records that prove that the first Jewish community of Porto used to exist close to the catedral, next to the magnificent viewpoint of Igreja dos Grilos.
+There are some records that prove that the first Jewish community of Porto used to exist close to the cathedral, next to the magnificent viewpoint of Igreja dos Grilos.
 Therefore, this would be the place where the first Porto’s Jewish quarter was built.

-Later on, the community started to move closer to the Douro river, where is now Ribeira and the famous Luiz bridge, where most of their businesses were conducted.
+Later on, the community started to move closer to the Douro river, where is now Ribeira and the famous Luiz I bridge, where most of their businesses were conducted.
 Then slowly but steadily they started moving West, but always close to the riverside.
 In fact, there used to exist two Porto’s Jewish quarters at the same time, until the late fourteenth century.